Skip to main content

 Bill Identification Status Hearing Date Summary House Vote Senate Vote

-Nonprofit organizations eligible to apply for special allocation big game hunting licenses for fundraising must be exempt from federal income taxation under section 501(c)(3) or 501(c)(19), and must contribute at least 20% (currently it's at least 10%) of the net proceeds of any raffle of a license to a conservation-related project.
-House energy and natural resources recommended do-pass 12-1 as amended.
+Nonprofit organizations eligible to apply for special allocation big game hunting licenses for fundraising must be exempt from federal income taxation under section 501(c)(3) or 501(c)(19), and must contribute at least 20% of the net proceeds of any raffle of a license to a conservation-related project.
+Passed house.
+Passed senate.
+Signed by governor.

 HB 1236 Failed